Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 ## 14. PUBLICITY

-Unless Licensee objects in writing, Licensor may use Licensee's name and logo in customary customer lists and marketing materials to identify Licensee as a customer of the Software.
-Any other publicity will require Licensee's prior written consent.
+Unless Licensee objects in writing, Licensor may use Licensee's name and logo in customer lists, case studies, press releases, and marketing materials (including websites, presentations, and sales materials) to identify Licensee as a customer of the Software.
+Any other publicity, including but not limited to quotes, testimonials, or detailed case studies, will require Licensee's prior written consent.

 ## 15. USE BY AFFILIATES